kitabisa/mubeng/README.md

 - **Proxy IP rotator**: Rotates your IP address for every specific request.
 - **Proxy checker**: Check your proxy IP which is still alive.
 - **All HTTP methods** are supported.
-- **HTTP/S & SOCKSv5** proxy protocols apply.
+- **HTTP & SOCKSv5** proxy protocols apply.
 - **All parameters & URIs are passed**.
 - **Easy to use**: You can just run it against your proxy file, and choose the action you want!
-There is no need for additional configuration.
 - **Cross-platform**: whether you are Windows, Linux, Mac, or even Raspberry Pi, you can run it very well.

 # Why mubeng?

+It's fairly simple, there is no need for additional configuration.

 `mubeng` has 2 core functionality:

 ### 1. Run proxy server as proxy IP rotation

-This is useful to bypass different kinds of IP blocking, e.g. bruteforce protection, API rate-limiting or WAF blocking based on IP.
+This is useful to avoid different kinds of IP ban, i.e. bruteforce protection, API rate-limiting or WAF blocking based on IP.
+We also leave it entirely up to user to use proxy pool resources from anywhere.

 ### 2. Perform proxy checks